Goals and Objectives

 5. Use clinical reasoning to synthesize data into a prioritized differential diagnosis that clearly states a working diagnosis, to guide initial diagnostic evaluation and disease management.

-Learning activity: This will be discussed on daily rounds with the teams, practiced using the online, interactive SIMPLE cases, and the clinical reasoning process is explicitly taught in the twice weekly “doc in the box” small group sessions.
-Completion of eight SIMPLE cases is a requirement of this clerkship.
+Learning activity: This will be discussed on daily rounds with the teams, practiced using the online, interactive Aquifer Internal Medicine cases, and the clinical reasoning process is explicitly taught in the twice weekly “doc in the box” small group sessions.
+Completion of eight Aquifer Internal Medicine cases is a requirement of this clerkship.
 Students may select the cases that best fit their learning needs but should pay close attention to the summary statement feature in each case.

 Evaluation: This is assessed by the teams on daily round interactions and review of progress notes.
 This is also assessed with the H&Ps.
-Students select 4 of the (at least) 16 H&Ps that they complete during the clerkship that best demonstrate their clinical reasoning and medical decision making skills to upload into Canvas.
+Students select 4 of the (at least) 16 H&Ps that they complete during the clerkship that best demonstrate their clinical reasoning and medical decision making skills to submit for evaluation at the end of the clerkship.
 These 4 H&Ps are assessed by the clerkship directors.
 THIS IS A VERY IMPORTANT PART OF THIS CLERKSHIP.